Bhadanwara

 Bhadanwara is a village and Panchayat of five villages situated at the Tentigaon-Khair Road in Mant Tehsil of Mathura district, Uttar Pradesh.
 Bhadnwara Village is located 43 kilometers away from Mathura and only 26 kilometers from Khair city.

 Geography

 Bhadanwara's pin code is 281205 and postal head office is Surir.
-It is only 2 km for the Surir and 5 kmfrom Taintgaon.
+It is 2 km from Surir and 5 km from Taintgaon.

 Education

 There is no institution for graduation.
-Students of the area goes to Khair and Mathura colleges for future studies.
+Students of the area go to Khair and Mathura colleges for studies.

 Politics

 Mant is the Vidhan Sabha constituency.
-Mathur a is the parliamentary constituency.
+Mathura is the parliamentary constituency.

 Transportation

-Timely UPSRTC bus is available in morning and evening to Mathrua City and Delhi City.
+The UPSRTC bus is available in the morning and evening to Mathrua City and Delhi City.

 A private bus service runs from Khair to Tentigaon every hour.

-Personal vehicle use like bicycle, bulk cart, and camel cart are commonplace in the village.
-A private bus service also runs every 1 hour here.
+Personal vehicles like bicycles, bulks cart, and camel carts are commonplace in the village.
+A private bus service also runs every hour.

 Nearby cities and villages

-Bhadanwara is connected with two states cities Uttar Pradesh and Haryana as well Agra region and Aligarh region.
+Bhadanwara is connected with two state cities, Uttar Pradesh and Haryana, as well as Agra region and Aligarh region.